 Faculty Research Awards Competition

-The Graduate School of Arts and Sciences is pleased to solicit nominations from members of the Main Campus ordinary faculty for its 2013 Faculty Research Awards.
+The Graduate School of Arts and Sciences is pleased to solicit nominations from members of the Main Campus tenure-line faculty for its 2014 Faculty Research Awards.
 Two different awards are available:

 Career Research Achievement: Honors the contributions of a scholar to her/his field over the course of a career.
 The basis of this award is the standing which the faculty member enjoys in his or her scholarly discipline.
 Nominations should be accompanied by evidence that the nominees' work is recognized as distinguished and influential well beyond the Georgetown community.
 Moreover, nominees should be at a stage in their career appropriate for an assessment of long term contributions and influence.
 Normally, only one of these awards will be made each year and this prize can be received once by any single individual.

 Distinguished Achievement in Research: Recognizes a single distinguished achievement in scholarship and research.
 We do not wish to impose excessive limits on the kinds of achievements suitable for recognition.
 However, the types of achievement envisaged include the winning of a prestigious book prize, the receipt of distinguished awards from one's peers, or the receipt of a major center grant.
 It is expected that such achievements will be relatively recent, certainly within the last five years.
 Junior as well as senior faculty may be nominated for this award.
 A maximum of one award per year will be made.
 If circumstances warrant, this award can be received more than once.

 Nominations made to either program remain active for three years (or two beyond the year in which the nomination is made) unless the individual is selected for an award in a given year.

 Each recipient will receive a $10,000 cash prize, an award, and presentation and recognition at the Graduate Commencement ceremony in May.
 The most valuable prize, however, will be the recognition of achievement awarded by colleagues.